World-Renowned Nonprofit Redesigns Organizational Structure to Create a Brighter Future

 The initiative kicked off with a comprehensive review of the current state.
 Based on these findings, Linkage developed a unique model that focused on areas core to the organization’s success including eight competencies that every team member needed to master and three domains of leadership competency.

-The model was used as the basis for a series of one-day in-person workshops, which were designed and delivered over 10 months by employees who were trained and certified by Linkage.
+The model was used as the basis for a series of one-day in-person workshops, which were designed and delivered over ten months by employees who were trained and certified by Linkage.
 The goal was to help individuals develop an awareness of the issues impacting the business and to create a learning-oriented culture.
 The workshops focused on the processes that would help drive improvement, break down silos, and ramp up the skills necessary to empower employees to create change.

 A second one-day workshop was also developed to begin reestablishing the roles and responsibilities of what it takes to be an effective leader and manager at IIE.
 A third workshop, based on the evaluations from the other two, was also designed and delivered by team members on how to receive feedback.
 This offering was delivered by IIE-certified trainers to intact teams, starting with the vice presidents and cascading throughout each division.
-The uniqueness of the format created a very strong buzz in the organization and opened up lines of communication.
+The uniqueness of the format created a very strong buzz in the organization and opened lines of communication.

-Redefining Strategy To Create Operational Excellence
+Redefining Strategy to Create Operational Excellence

 As collaboration increased and team members began to look at opportunities in other areas, a cross-functional initiative was launched to create their organizational strategy.
 In an effort to gain an in-depth understanding of their customers, competition, and capabilities, three teams conducted research and compiled analytics that would ultimately equip them to redefine IIE’s approach.
 This work led them to define five unique market differentiators.
 Five new cross-functional teams were then led through an action learning process to address these areas.
 It became evident that one topic needed to take precedence: an organizational structure that would enable the strategy.